Best practices for creating a modern npm package with security in mind

 and types

-fields to point to the CJS versions of the package.
+fields to point to the output of the built/compiled package.
 This is to act as a default, fallback, option.

 field to your package.json